Acer Stream: Hardware

 The smartphone is shipped with the Android 2.1 "Eclair" operating system.
 It features a 3.7-inch AMOLED capacitive touchscreen with WVGA resolution, 5-megapixel camera capable with automatic geotagging supported by the integrated Assisted GPS antenna and digital compass.

 The device is upgradable and powered by a Qualcomm Snapdragon 1 gigahertz processor and 512 megabytes random access memory.
 It also has 512 megabytes of read-only memory alongside its 2 gigabytes internal memory backed up with a microSD card slot capable of offering up to 32 gigabytes of expandable storage memory with 8 gigabytes included respectively.

-Acer Stream support 720p video streaming via miniHDMI port and Dolby Mobile.
+Acer Stream support 720p video streaming via mini-HDMI port and Dolby Mobile.

 Software

 The Acer Stream runs the Android operating system and integrated third party applications such as Facebook and Twitter social networks, and photo and video sharing abilities through Flickr and YouTube respectively.
-Other applications available include full HTML browser abilities for the Web, Google Search, Maps and Mail respectively, and a document viewer which opens Microsoft Office and PDF documents.
+Other applications available include full HTML browser abilities for the Web, Google Search, Maps] and Mail respectively, and a document viewer which opens Microsoft Office and PDF documents.